zgluis/ios-lead-essentials-feed-store-challenge/README.md

 7) If your implementation persists data to disk (e.g., CoreData/Realm), you must use the `Tests/FeedStoreIntegrationTests.swift` to check this behavior.
 Uncomment and implement one test at a time following the TDD process: Make the test pass, commit, and move to the next one.

+8) When all tests are passing and you're done implementing your solution:

+	- Create a Pull Request from your branch to the main challenge repo using the same branch name.

+		- For example, if you chose the `xcode12_4` branch, your PR should be from your branch into the main repo's `xcode12_4` branch.

-8) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo.
-Use the name of your implementation as the title for the Pull Request, for example, **CoreData implementation - Your name**.
+	- Use the name of your implementation as the title for the Pull Request, for example, **CoreData implementation - Your name**.

 9) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.